Montana State University (MSU)

 Consequently, the Montana legislature passed an act creating the Agricultural College of the State of Montana, February 16, 1893.

-The following name, given in 1913, was “Montana State College of Agriculture and Mechanical Arts,” which, by the end of the decade, was shortened to “Montana Agricultural College.”
+The second name, given in 1913, was “Montana State College of Agriculture and Mechanical Arts,” which, by the end of the decade, was shortened to “Montana Agricultural College.”

-The College’s name was changed again in 1921 to “Montana State College.”
-Today’s “Montana State University” ceased being a “college” in 1965, when it was given the title of “University.”
+The College’s name was changed (fourth) yet again in 1921 to, “Montana State College.”
+Today’s “Montana State University” (fifth and present name) ceased being a “college” in 1965, when it was given the title of “University.”

 Interesting Facts About Montana State University